How to Eat 5 a Day Fruit and Vegetables

 With the rise of the Internet there is a new world of possibility in healthy eating opening up.
 There are many companies out there like Nature Box, Blue Apron or Graze which take your food preferences (and dietary restrictions) and will send you a package with these foodstuff which are appropriate for them.
 They will offer a wide range of foods, but many will have options to promote healthier eating.
 These may range from mid-day snacks to full meals, but they all can help organize your diet to include more fruit and veg so you might better be able to eat 5 portions of fruit and vegetables a day. they do this by doing the thinking for you and sending you what you need.

 If you find it difficult to actually eat the vegetables because to you they don't taste very nice, you can always make them more interesting.
 Humus may contain some fat, but if you make it at home it can really be good for you.
 Eat it with some raw carrot sticks and you'll get more flavor while still hitting your aim for 5 portions of fruit and vegetables a day.
 Natural yogurt can help your digestive system, so adding a little honey and a lot of chopped up fruit will be great for you.

 Although eating 5 portions of fruit and vegetables a day can seem like a lot, it may not even be enough.
 A study in the UK from 2014 claims the minimum for a really healthy life may be as much as 10 portions, so use this guide to help you get started and think about ways you can really incorporate them into your diet.

 If you have more ideas, share them in the comments below!

-If you want to read similar articles to How to Eat 5 a Day Fruit and Vegetables, we recommend you visit our Healthy living category.
+If you'd like to read similar articles to How to Eat 5 a Day Fruit and Vegetables, we recommend you browse around our Healthy living category.